I just had to reach behind me and grab something here.

 It reads like a society register.

-For every kid on it who lives in Brooklyn, there are perhaps 20 on Park Avenue in Greenwich Village or on Sutton Place.
+For every kid on it who lives in Brooklyn, there are perhaps 20 on Park Avenue, in Greenwich Village, or on Sutton Place.

 Since 1999, the number of parents who get kids diagnosed with a disability and then apply for a private school refund is up enormously.

-Now, if you put these three stories together, you find out that there's a scam going on here, with more and more parents claiming their kids are disabled to get them into this school, a Churchill school.
+Now, if you put these three stories together, you find out that there's a scam going on here with more and more parents claiming their kids are disabled to get them into this school, a Churchill school.

 And the poor can't get in.

-He claims a 100% success rate at Churchill.
+Grad as he claims a 100% success rate at Churchill.

-I've never had a client who presented a disability to just get the board of ed to pay.
+I've never had a client who presented a disability to just get the board of Ed to pay.

-Uh he also disagrees that would-be Churchill kids try public school first.
+He also disagrees that would-be Churchill kids try public school first.

 Why make their child a guinea pig?